BrazilianKing/Food-Sales-Predictions/README.md

 ### I would recommend checking the other models to see if we can find any improvments in our data.

 # Next Steps
-### I would say that more data needs to be include and to run more models with the new data being included.
+### More data is needs to be include and to run more models with the new data being included.

 # For futher questions:
 ### Please email Edmar Dos Santos at edmardossantos85@gmail.com